Indigenous Army: Etymology

+History

 Pre-Haitian Revolution and context

 In the late 18th century and early 19th century, the French colony of Saint-Domingue, later established as Haiti post-revolution, was founded on the western half of the island of Hispaniola in the Caribbean.
 An agriculturally potent landmass, France regarded the colony as a highly valuable asset and the shining star of its imperial crown, producing most of the world's sugar and coffee by the 1780s.
 A forced labor plantation economy, historians note that the chattel slavery established within the colony was brutal, with torture being commonplace.
 Disease, such as yellow fever, was epidemically prevalent, contributing to the high slave mortality rate.
 In efforts to save money, some plantation owners hastened the death of sickly slaves through intentional starvation, aware that replacements would be shipped to the colony.
 Enforced by the Code Noir, these cruel living conditions led the slaves to conspire to revolt, eventually forming the Armée Indigène.
 Enveloped in inhumane treatment, many slaves found solace in Vodou, though always in a conciliatory fashion, as the practice was explicitly banned by plantation owners.

 Despite their free status, the gens de couleur were unprotected from discrimination.
 Petits blancs (poor whites) resented the gens de couleur because of their wealth and power, gained by the ability to buy other slaves.
 In 1789, The Declaration of the Rights of Man and of the Citizen gave hope to the gens de couleur that France would look at every citizen equally, regardless of position or race, giving them better living conditions and rights.
 However, the vague interpretation of the Declaration would leave the gens de couleur's social position unchanged.
 In fact, the grand blancs would take advantage of the Declaration and use it to gain independence from trade regulations.
 In addition, slavery was not officially abolished.
 Since the 1780s, free men of color such as Julien Raimond and Vincent Oge had tried to get free people of color the rights that belonged to them by representing the colonies in the National Assembly.
 One of these rights was the right to vote; however, free people of color were still denied of this right.

 With 300 armed gens de couleur and affranchis, Vincent Oge led an insurrection, which attempted to disarm the white men of Grande-Rivière.
 Taking place on 29 October 1790, this event became known as the Oge Rebellion, and ended in failure.
 Oge and his rebels were executed on the wheel, and his barbaric death would cause even more tension amongst the free people of color and eventually the enslaved, who already had the mindset of revolution.

 Haitian Revolution

-Maroon War

-By the end of the 18th century, a century after the Treaty of Ryswick the social tension in St-Domingue have reach a level enough, and the different maniel or doco (independent maroon communities) have gained a level of organization all around the island to start a revolution.
+By the end of the 18th century, a century after the Treaty of Ryswick the social tension in St-Domingue have reach a level enough, and the different maniel or doco have gained a level of organization all around the island to start a revolution.